fwenzel/ciaociao/README.md

 Pull requests welcome!

+## Acknowledgments
+Thanks to:

+* Last Call Media for their [World Issues Iconset](https://www.iconfinder.com/iconsets/world-issues), where Zerofox's globe icon is from.

 ## License
 This is free software, &copy; 2014 Fred Wenzel and licensed under an MIT license.
 For more information, read the file ``LICENSE``.